By Houston City Beat Staff

 Building More Than Just Structures

-Fosca’s impact on the Houston skyline and its business ecosystem is tangible.
+Fosca’s impact on Houston’s business ecosystem is tangible.
 As the co-founder of Alexsca LLC, a full-service construction and consulting firm she launched with her husband in 2024, she doesn’t just oversee blueprints; she navigates the complex legal and project management hurdles that often stall local development.
 From residential renovations to $10 million commercial projects, Fosca’s dual expertise as an attorney and a project manager ensures that Houston’s builders have a solid foundation.

 At her boutique firm, Texas Law Solutions, she serves as a “legacy architect” for local families and business owners.
 Whether she’s guiding a startup through its first contract or helping a family protect their assets through estate planning, her mission remains the same: providing the clarity and integrity needed to help others thrive.

-“Her approach to business ownership is rooted in a desire to provide solutions and address needs that have thus far gone unmet.”
+“Her approach to business ownership is rooted in a desire to provide solutions and address needs that have gone unmet.”

 A Journey Defined by Resilience